IT3038C/IT3038C.github.io/docs/week-1.md

 ![Screenshot of result of ping command for uc.edu](/img/week-1/windows/3-ping-uc-cmd.png)

-And why don’t we confirm that we can ping our linux machine.
+And why don't we confirm that we can ping our linux machine.
 You can get the IP address from the ip addr command that we ran above (hint: it starts with 192.)

 ```powershell
 ping 192.168.33.4    # This will be different for you